The sketches becoming progressively more advanced

 We hit our brief by examining the results from our user research and implementing solutions - of the 9 users who tested both the original product and our redesign, all 9 reported the new design as being clearer, more intuitive, and faster.

-We decided that usability tests were required to gain real, human insights into why the registration was perhaps falling short.
-After testing the current product on 8 users, the frustration centred around it taking too long; users felt they were inputting unnecessary information, and they felt slightly confused about when they were actually going to be ‘registered’.
+Realistically, usability tests were required to gain real insights into why the registration was perhaps falling short.
+After testing on 8 users, the frustration centred around it taking too long; users felt they were inputting unnecessary information.
 One particular user stated

 “you have to do lots of work for them before they have anything to offer you”.